Gridley (95948) Contract Disputes Report — Case ID #9497062

 - Communication Logs: Text messages, emails, and recorded phone conversations relevant to custody, support, or property disputes.
 Timestamp each item and preserve in secure folders, using standardized formats such as PDF.

 - Property Records: Deeds, titles, mortgage statements, or lease agreements.
-Ensure copies are clear, annotated if necessary, and kept with related financial documents.
+Ensure copies are clear, annotated if necessary, and kept at a local employer documents.

 - Witness Statements: Signed affidavits from witnesses such as family members, friends, or professionals involved in the case.
 Obtain these early to prevent last-minute challenges or allegations of tampering.